Allen-Synthesis/EuroPi/software/contrib/conway.md

 1. At least 12 generations have passed since the last reset
 2. The number of game spaces that have changed from dead to alive or alive to dead is equal to zero OR
-3. The sum of population changes in groups of 2, 3, or 4 generations has a standard deviation of 1.0 or less
+3. The sum of population changes in groups of 2, 3, or 4 generations has a standard deviation of 1.0 or less and the absolute value of the mean of the group is less than 1.0.

 To better-explain 3, consider the following 12 generations' of population changes:
 ```